HVML/xGUI-Pro/README.md

 to use some popular front-end framwork such as Bootstrap to help xGUI Pro to render contents in your user interfaces.

-For other open source tools of HVML, please refer to the following repositories:
+For documents and other open source tools of HVML, please refer to the following repositories:

 - HVML Specifications: <https://github.com/HVML/hvml-docs>.
 - PurC (the Prime hVml inteRpreter for C language): <https://github.com/HVML/purc>.